-I noticed that Jim Hayden, Savi’s SVP of Data Science, sometimes wears a red cape around the office; but I was curious about his specific role and what it actually means to be a Data Scientist.
-When I asked, Hayden explained how he uses his technology background, Internet of Things platform, and subject matter expertise in supply chains.
+I realized I wasn’t really sure what a Data Scientist does.
+So I asked, Jim Hayden, SVP Data Science this question.
+He explained how he uses his technology background, Internet of Things platform, and subject matter expertise in supply chains.
 The more complex our global supply chain networks become, the more we will need to depend on the algorithmic power used by Data Scientists like Jim Hayden.

 Data Scientists have “superpowers”